 Hanging Toiletry Bag

-Oh man, hanging toiletry bags are a ridiculously efficient bit of gear for any travels.
+Hanging toiletry bags are an efficient bit of gear for any travels.
 They keep all your unmentionables organised and they can be used anywhere—just hang it up and you’re good to go!
-When you start living the RV-life, you’ll never look back on the hanging toiletries game.

 Tips for Renting an RV in Las Vegas